-If you decide you don’t want to fix any issues, make sure the market and demand back up your decision or you could see your buyer walk away from the sale.
+If you decide you don’t want to fix any issues, make sure the market and demand back up your decision or you could see your home sale fall through.
 That’s not a situation you want to be in because you not only have to wait for a new buyer, you’ll also be facing issues with the same fixes.

 To really safeguard yourself as a seller, you can get a home inspection done before or just after you list.
 Doing so will allow you to address issues before buyers bring offers to the table or to provide reports to buyers that disclose issues right up front.
 Disclosing early will allow buyers to consider the cost of necessary fixes as they work up their offer.